JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 ```
 Mount-CimDiskImage -ImagePath C:\MyCimFile.cim -MountPath C:\MyMountPath -Passthru
 ```
-Mounts the Cim file to a local directory
+Mounts the Cim file to a local directory and sends the result to the pipeline

 ### EXAMPLE 2: